vika4433/smart-intent-router/README.md

 #### Intent Templates
 - **`system_templates`**: Custom system messages for each intent type
 - Provides context-specific prompting for better responses

+#### AI Router Configuration
+- **`ai_router.system_prompt`**: System prompt for AI-driven routing
+- Defines how the orchestrating LLM should behave and use tools/resources
+- Customizable instructions for model selection and tool usage

 #### Database Settings
 - **MongoDB configuration** for persistent storage